janko/sequel-jsonapi_eager/README.md

 # Sequel::Plugins::JsonapiEager

+*DEPRECATION NOTICE: This gem is deprecated in favor of the `tactical_eager_loading` Sequel plugin.
+It solves all of the eager loading automatically, and it also reuses reciprocal associations which eliminates DoSing.
+And it's general so it can be also used outside of JSON APIs.*

 This [Sequel](http://sequel.jeremyevans.net/) plugin enables you to dynamically eager load associations of objects you're exposing for your JSON API.